 A senior official of the Delhi Fire Services said information regarding the blaze near pillar number 12 of Gokulpuri village was received at 1.03 am.
 Thirteen fire-tenders were rushed to the spot, he said, adding that the fire was finally brought under control around 4 am.
 Seven charred bodies were recovered from the site, the official said.

 Around 60 shanties were affected and 30 of them were completely gutted in the fire, he added.
 Additional Deputy Commissioner of Police (northeast) Devesh Kumar Mahla said the reason behind the fire is yet to be ascertained.
 He said teams from the Forensic Science Laboratory (FSL) at Rohini also visited the spot.

 A case under sections 285 (Negligent conduct with respect to fire or combustible matter) and 304A (Causing death by negligence) of the IPC has been registered at Gokulpuri Police Station.

-"When I woke up this morning, I came to know that a fire here killed seven people and many shanties were burnt.
-I am deeply saddened with this incident.
+"When I woke up this morning, I came to know that fire here killed seven people, and many shanties were burnt.
+I am deeply saddened by this incident.
 I pray to God that the deceased rest in peace.

 He said he had issued orders for a swift release of the compensation amount.
 "I will try to release this (compensation) very soon, in one-two day, so that you get the money soon,” Kejriwal said.
 BJP MP from northeast Delhi Manoj Tiwari also visited the site and demanded a judicial inquiry in the incident.